 Thai Boxing Association - Sanctioning Authority

-He formally studied both Muay Thai as well as karate beginning at the age of six.
-He earned his black belt in Shorin-ryu at the age of 12, an age at which he also started to fight in the ring in Muay Thai.
+Chai formally studied both Muay Thai as well as karate beginning at the age of six.
+Earned his black belt in Shorin-ryu at the age of 12, an age at which he also started to fight in the ring in Muay Thai.
 He left Thailand to teach in America in 1968.

 During the 1970s and early 1980s Sirisute taught at several Southern California colleges: Chaffey College, Claremont Men's College and Cal State San Bernardino and out of his home.
 His early students included Jim Vanover, Ron Ritoch (former student of Jim Vanover), Bryan Dobler, Mike Goldbach, Reggie Jackson, Glen Hernandez, Don Boyd, and the vice president Chai's Thai Boxing Association, Tony Gneck whom he brought to Thailand in 1982 as the first American team to compete in the Muay Thai World Championships.